 - spread a decent layer of floor glue on the back of the vinyl (pictured below)

 - WAIT AT LEAST 5 minutes.
-This is an important step and I learned the hard way that you need to let the glue “sit” and get a little sticky.
-If you attempt to place the plank directly on the wall after you have applied the glue it might start to “slide” down the wall.
-I found that 5 minutes was the time it needed to sit.
+This is an important step and I learned the hard way that you need to let the glue “sit” and get a little sticky so it will stick on the wall.
+I found five minutes was key.
 I applied the glue to about 5 planks at a time.

 - Start by applying the planks to one of the top corners of the wall.
 I started at the top left.
 When I got to the right side, I had to cut the vinyl plank in half.
 I measured how much I needed to cut and used a straight edge and scissors.
 Easy peasy!

-- After the first row of planks are up, I used a penny to create a tiny space to make it look like real “shiplap.”
+- After the first row of planks were up, I used a penny to create a tiny space to make it look like real “shiplap.”

 6. The next step was a tedious one!
 I bought cheap black paint and used a thin paintbrush to paint in between the vinyl floor lines.
-Since I was painting the actual vinyl, I didn’t worry about being messy or keeping the black paint in the lines.
+Since I painted the actual vinyl, I didn’t worry about being messy or keeping the black paint in the lines.

 Are you ready to jump on the “shiplap train?”